 Short-term

 This is what we were talking about when we mentioned time periods.
-Short-term demand forecasting attempts to predict sales volume within a period of 3-6 months.
-Because of the relatively short period of time, businesses usually use short-term models to make decisions regarding just-in-time (JIT) products.
+Short-term demand forecasting attempts to predict sales volume within 3–6 months.
+Because of the relatively short period of time required, businesses usually use short-term models to make decisions regarding just-in-time (JIT) products.

 Long-term